mushy0364/pyfun-work/README.md

 # [Fundamentals in Python](http://pyfun.skilstak.io)

-This private repo is where you do your work and you and your instructor can communicate about it.
+This repo is where you do your work and you can communicate about it by [opening issues](issues) just like you would to work on a professional project.

 ## Projects